Updated: January 13, 2023

 Where do you see your organization in one, five, or ten years?
 Does your current IT infrastructure support your vision, or do you need to make certain investments so that you can confidently achieve your business goals?

 Questions like these can help you align your tech spending with how your business will change in the years to come.
-For example, if your goal is to double in size, then it makes sense to invest in solutions that can unlock the necessary scalability.
+For example, if your goal is to double in size, investing in solutions that can unlock the necessary scalability makes sense.

 Related content: Tips to Help You Stop Wasting Money on Cybersecurity